Common Lisp the Language, 2nd Edition

 handled,

 is executed.
-As a consequence of calling invoke-debugger
+As a consequence of calling invoke-debugger,

-never directly returns to its caller; the only exit
+error never directly returns to its caller; the only exit

 from this function can come by non-local transfer of control in a